 The Kindle vs Kobo debate is the central question for e-reader buyers.
-Both ecosystems are mature with significant differences in: book selection, pricing, subscriptions, library borrowing, and audiobook integration.
+Both ecosystems are mature with significant differences in: book selection, pricing, subscriptions, library borrowing, audiobook integration, and geographic focus.
+This comparison helps you choose based on reading sources, not device marketing.

 | Feature | Kindle (Amazon) | Kobo (Rakuten) |